Best Christmas Singers of All Time

 #30 – Michael Bublé

-The Canadian has a knack for song selection especially when he zeroes in on Sinatra’s arrangements.
-A few on the panel pushed for a higher position for this crooner, but he lands at our #30 slot.
+The Canadian has a knack for song selection, especially when he zeroes in on Sinatra’s arrangements.
+A few on the panel pushed for a higher position for this crooner, but he landed at our #30 slot.

 “It’s Beginning to Look a Lot Like Christmas” by Michael Bublé